codyduong/EECS-268/README.md

 >
 > **Lab 09** - Stability -3 Program crashes if NEXT or TREAT happens when there are no patients in the heap

+> [!NOTE]
+> Only some of the ASSIGNMENT instructions/rubrics have been preserved.
+The others are lost to time ☹️

 | Lab                                            | Grade |
 | ---------------------------------------------- | ----- |